CalebQ42/stupid-backend/README.md

 If a token is present, but the token is invalid (expired or otherwise), returns 401.

+## Unauthenticated Apps

+You can add an app as an `UnKeyedApp` that doesn't require an API key.
+This does not have an default functions, but requests will be forwarded to the app.
+When using both `KeyedApp` and `UnKeyedApp`, the `KeyedApp`s will have priority.

+### Requests

+> ANY: /{appID}/
+> ANY: /{alternateName}/

 ## TODO

 This libary is yet unfinished, and still needs a couple things.

 - Change passwords.
   - De-authorize JWT tokens when this is done.
+- Allow for third-party logins
+  - Primarily want Google 0Auth, but implemented in a way that others could be added later on.
 - Provide more pre-made db's
 - Proper tests
   - Could cause less headaches for me in the future.